 On January 10, 2011, Alyssa was just eight years old and in her tap dancing class with me (her mom/tap teacher).
 She said her knee really hurt.
 I assumed she'd tweaked it on some of our more advanced moves.
 By the weekend, it was clear her knee was really bothering her.
 We tried rest and ibuprofen to no avail.
 A trip to the pediatrician revealed no abnormalities - so more rest and ibuprofen.

-The following week she was no better so we went to sports medicine clinic where a plain x-ray showed widening of the growth plate consistent with an overuse fracture.
+The following week she was no better so we went to a sports medicine clinic where a plain X-ray showed widening of the growth plate consistent with an overuse fracture.
 Given Alyssa's very active life with tap, ballet, jazz and gymnastics, that made sense.
 However, our 30 minute MRI to confirm this turned into a full 2 1/2 hours in the tube.
 We knew then something was wrong.
 On 2/11/11, we got the call that she had a mass on her femur causing the fracture of her growth plate and this is "very, very bad news."

 After waiting the weekend, we saw the orthopediconcologist on Valentine's Day.
 He scheduled a biopsy and the chest port placement the next day which revealed osteogenic sarcoma - or osteosarcoma - a rare and very aggressive bone cancer.
 Follow up tests revealed a node in her lungs which, after a thorocotomy on 2/23, was determined to be benign (yay) however, a clump of tumor cells was seen floating through a blood vessel in the excised lung tissue.
 Unfortunately, we later learned this was due to a pathological fracture sustained during the thorocotomy.